LWFlouisa/Yumemoire/DesignDocument/KeyConceptsForGameLoops.md

 --------------------

 * Player needs device to learn what enemy knows.
-  - With device, plays sees what enemy is actively learning.
+  - With device, player sees what enemy is actively learning.
   - You can then choose alternate behaviour branches to confuse the enemy.

 * Otherwise player can't predict what enemy knows about player.